FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 ## Decision

 Given Jaybird 6 does not support Firebird 2.5 and earlier, we will disable the older protocol versions (12 and lower) _by default_.
+Additionally, _"future" protocol versions (greater than 18) will also be disabled.
 This only applies to the pure Java implementation, as the native client handles protocol support internally.